February 2, 2023Review Recipe

 Table of Contents

-This easy blackberry cobbler recipe comes straight from my grandmother.
-It’s a simple fruit cobbler to prepare because it uses cake mix.
+This easy blackberry cobbler recipe comes straight from my grandmother and is a simple fruit cobbler to prepare because it uses a cake mix.
 Fresh, juicy blackberries make this classic shine but if you don’t have them, frozen or canned blackberries work too.

 - 1 box of yellow cake mix

-- 6 cups of blackberries (4-5 cups if they are large berries)
+- 6 cups of blackberries (4-5 cups if they are large berries, washed)

 - 1-2 tablespoons sugar

 - 1 cup of water

 Cleaning fresh blackberries is easy.
 Much easier than cleaning some other fresh fruits.
 Pour the fresh juicy berries into a colander.
 Discard any errant leaves or stems.
 Set the colander in the sink and run water over the berries.
 Leave it there to drain while you begin the recipe.